kb2ma/cotel/doc/user-guide.md

 ## coaps Pre-Shared Key
 This section sets up the Pre-Shared Key mode for DTLS security.
 All requests sent with the `coaps` protocol use the same key regardless of destination server.

 Similar to a request payload, you may specify the key as ASCII text or hex digits.
-In text mode, non-ASCII octets appear as a Unicode 00B7 middle dot.
+In text mode, non-ASCII octets appear as a Unicode 00B7 middle dot (&middot;).
 We recommend use of hex mode because it provides a wider range of data for the key.
 The key may define up to 64 octets.

 Client ID may be used by a server to identify the client.
 This ID must be entered as ASCII text.